chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---

+Day 15:
+1. Yesterday I finished lesson 3.
+2. Today I finished lesson 4.3.
+Posted my updates to my Github blog.
+Submitted student team group competition form.
+3. Orientation for AWS ML scholarship start on Tuesday June 29, 2021 so will figure out after that what my blockers are.
+Plus it is too hot to study right now.

 Day 14:
 1. Yesterday it was too hot to do any work so I watched some EUFA Euro2020 soccer between France and Portugal.
 Great game.
 2. Today I finished lesson 3.
 I jnew taking some time at church mass for wellness would give me the drive to push through.
 Posted my updates to my blog.